-There have been hundreds of studies within the past 20 years on coffee in relation to diabetes, with most of them occuring in the past 10 years.
+There have been hundreds of studies within the past 20 years on coffee in relation to diabetes, with most of them occurring in the past 10 years.
 The overwhelming majority of these studies have indicated that regular, moderate consumption of coffee reduces the risk of type 2 diabetes.
-These effects are noted to be independant of race, gender, and ethbicity, and geographic distribution.
-In fact these studies were conducted all over the world with many different ethnic backgrounds and geographical distributions. .
+These effects are noted to be independent of race, gender, and ethnicity, and geographic distribution.
+In fact, these studies were conducted all over the world with many different ethnic backgrounds and geographical distributions. .

 Short term effects of the caffeine contained within coffee actually cause an increase in blood pressure, however, once tolerance is established, and modulation to the adenosine receptors is established, regular coffee consumption actually offers antihypertensive effects instead.
 Aside from many of the effects noted in the following section n cardiovascular effects, coffee contains compounds other than caffeine that offer blood pressure control such as flavonoids, melanoidins, magnesium, and potassium .

-In the past, coffee has been suggested to produce negative effects on the cardiovascular system, however more recent studies (past 5-10 years) it has actually been shown to produce the exact opposite, offering positive effects on the cardiovascular system in various ways.
-These older studies likely derived this suggestion through some of caffeine's short term effects, which includes an increase in blood pressure, and increase in anxious feelings and jitteriness, which could easily be perceived as a negative side effect especially with the surge in high blood pressure over the past century.
+In the past, coffee has been suggested to produce negative effects on the cardiovascular system.
+However more recent studies (past 5-10 years) it has actually been shown to produce the exact opposite, offering positive effects on the cardiovascular system in various ways.
+These earlier studies likely derived this suggestion through some of caffeine's short term effects, which includes an increase in blood pressure and increase in anxious feelings and jitteriness, which could easily be perceived as a negative side effect especially with the surge in high blood pressure over the past century.
 However, these effects are subject to a fast developing tolerance, whereby modulation of the adenosine pathway (from which these original changes occur), causes these effects to be negated.
-Once a tolerance is developed, the long term benefits of coffee far outweigh the short term negative side effects.

-There are an ever increasing number of recent studies that have demonstrated either a neutral, or beneficial effect on cardiovascular health from the long term consumption of coffee [12-29].
+There is an ever increasing number of recent studies that have demonstrated either a neutral or beneficial effect on cardiovascular health from the long term consumption of coffee [12-29].

 Some of the beneficial effects caffeine and its metabolites has on the cardiovascular system is through their actions on adenosine inhibition.
-Through this action these alkaloids have been found to improve renal function and enhance the action of diuretics, both of which directly lowers blood pressure .
+Through this action, these alkaloids have been found to improve renal function and enhance the effect of diuretics, both of which directly lowers blood pressure .

-Decaffeinated coffee has not been found to deliver the same benefits on the cardiovascular system, however this may be due to the lack of scientific research in this area, as most of the study on coffee is done on the caffeinated, roasted or raw coffee beans .
+Decaffeinated coffee has not been found to deliver the same benefits to the cardiovascular system.
+However, this may be due to the lack of scientific research in this area, as most of the study on coffee is done on the caffeinated, roasted or raw coffee beans .

 There has been suggested a U shape association with the safe, and beneficial consumption of coffee.
-People who drank very little or no coffee (less than 2 cups a day), or excessive amounts of coffee (over 10 cups a day) had a higher incidence of high blood pressure, and cardiovascular disease than did medium-high coffee drinkers (3-6 cups a day).
-Therefore it is suggested that the safe and therapeutic dose with regards to cardiovascular disease is between 3-6 cups of coffee a day, over a long period of time.
+People who drank very little or no coffee (less than 2 cups a day), or excessive amounts of coffee (over 10 cups a day) had a higher incidence of high blood pressure and cardiovascular disease than did medium-high coffee drinkers (3-6 cups a day).
+Therefore it is suggested that the safe and therapeutic dose with regards to cardiovascular disease is between 3-6 cups of coffee a day, over long periods.

 + Cognitive Effects

-Coffee is well known as a cognitive enhancer, however a recent study conducted on the effects of caffeine on cognitive performance discovered surprisingly that caffeine does not offer any improvements in cognitive performance, but on the other hand has a negative effect on cognitive performance if chronic consumption is stopped.
+Coffee is well known as a cognitive enhancer.
+However, a recent study conducted on the effects of caffeine on cognitive performance discovered surprisingly that caffeine does not offer any improvements in cognitive performance, but on the other hand harms cognitive performance if chronic consumption is stopped.
 They noted that the likely perceived benefit on cognitive performance from caffeine, and subsequently coffee, is through reduced sleepiness rather than increased alertness.
 It was found that people who consume caffeine in medium to high amounts had almost no difference in anxiety, mental alertness, and cognitive performance after consuming caffeine.
 Non or low caffeine users had an increase in anxiety and wakefulness, however also did not have a significant increase in cognitive performance in this study.